tannerdolby/eleventy-plugin-sharp-respimg/README.md

     }
 ]
 ```
-you can use the paired shortcode to transform multiple images into responsive image markup using a `for` loop like this,
+you can use the paired shortcode to transform multiple images into responsive image markup using a `for` loop like this:

 ```js
 {% for image in data %}